Jeton: Leisure use

 Apart from their monetary use in casinos, jetons are used in card games, particularly in France but also in Denmark.
-They are traditionally made of wood of different shapes and sizes to represent different values such as 1, 5, 10, 50 or 100 points.
+They are traditionally made of wood, bone, or plastic of different shapes and sizes to represent different values such as 1, 5, 10, 50 or 100 points.
 For example, in traditional French games, jetons are round and usually worth 1 unit; fiches are long and rectangular in shape and may be worth 10 to 20 jetons; contrats are the short rectangular counters and may be worth, say, 100 units.
+In the game of Boston, each player has five jetons, which represent one hundred each; twenty fiches, which represent fifties, and twenty contrats, which represent fives.
+In Tresillo (the Spanish variant of ombre), each player has instead ten fiches, representing one each; ten jetons, representing five; and ten contrats, representing ten.

 The jetons are also stained or coloured so that each player can have his or her own colour.
 This facilitates scoring because players do not need to start with exactly the same number of counters.
 Nowadays plastic jetons are a cheap alternative.
-Games that typically use jetons include Nain Jaune, Belote, Piquet, Ombre, Mistigri, Danish Tarok and Vira.
-A dedicated box called virapulla is used to contain Vira jetons.
+Games that typically use jetons include Nain Jaune, Belote, Piquet, Ombre, Mistigri, Danish Tarok, Boston and Vira.
+A dedicated box called virapulla, containing four smaller boxes of jetons of different colours, is used to contain Vira jetons.